danpaul/reid/README.md

 	:error_log
 		Set to either a MongoDB collection or false.
 Default is false.
 		If set to a collection, the time and error message for the Nokogiri request error will be saved to this collection.
-(It is advisable to use a capped collection)
+(You may want to use a capped collection.)

 	:intitial_delay
 		Set to number.